Why Vedanta Share is Falling Continuously?

 Performance of Vedanta in 3rd Quarter of FY19

-- Vedanta revenue was lower 3% on a Y-O-Y basis to Rs 23669 crore in Q3FY19 mainly on account of the shutdown of copper smelter at Tuticorin and lower commodity prices
+- Vedanta revenue was lower 3% on a Y-O-Y basis to Rs 23669 crore in Q3FY19 mainly on account of the shutdown of the copper smelter at Tuticorin and lower commodity prices

 - On the other hand, Vedanta revenue was higher 4% on a Q-O-Q basis sequentially primarily on account of higher volume at Zinc India & Aluminium business and currency depreciation.

-- EBITDA for the quarter was at 5645 crores (down 16.5% YoY, up 8.4% QoQ) mainly on account of lower commodity prices, input commodity inflation and shutdown of copper smelter at Tuticorin.
+- EBITDA for the quarter was at 5645 crores (down 16.5% YoY, up 8.4% QoQ) mainly on account of lower commodity prices, input commodity inflation and shutdown of the copper smelter at Tuticorin.

 Financials of Vedanta

 - If you look at the Key Financials of Vedanta you will find that Net Sales, EBITDA & EPS all decreased in FY 19.
 At the same time, it looks like Net Sales, EBITDA & EPS will improve in FY20.